Should you get Married at a Free Site?

 The Cons

 As with most things, there are two sides to every coin.
 Bear in mind that a “public” venue means…well… there will be members of the public milling about.
 Some couples enjoy getting calls of hearty congratulations from passers-by.
-Others would like a bit more privacy as they exchange vows for life.
+Others would like a bit more privacy as they exchange vows.
 (If you fall into the latter category, we suggest that you consider a private venue.
 Something most couples don’t realize is that obtaining a permit for a public venue simply means there will be no other events scheduled in that location on your date and time.
 It doesn’t mean you can restrict public access.
 A permit-paid site is not necessarily a private site.)

 But even if the idea of onlookers doesn’t bother you, there are still possible pitfalls to getting married at a non-reserved public site.